richard-sebos/articles/Aide/AID-001/article.md

 ## 🔎 Verify Integrity

-Run a check to compare the current filesystem to your baseline.
+The baseline can be used to check the valitity of you system by running:

 ```bash
 sudo aide --check | less